ZhangGroup-MITChemistry/OpenNucleome/tutorials/README.md

 - init_configs: Include the configuration generation, configuration relaxation, and configuration selection for the following parameter optimization and analysis.

 - optimization: Include the parameter optimization for ideal, compt-compt, inter-chromosomal interactions, and Chromosome-Speckle, Chromosome-Nucleolus interactions.

+- new_feature: Tutorials for how to include new features and new beads into the system